cxd/topic_model_ui_prototype/README.md

 # Explore Topics Prototype

+The intention of this prototype is to investigate the assembly of a number of public domain techniques in the area of topic analysis for text corpus within a pipeline of text analysis that occurs after the corpus of text has been collected.
+This consists of

+1. A discovery process - assisted by an unsupervised modelling technique for document topic discovery.
+2. A review and curation process - where the user manually reviews metrics for each of the terms and clusters and assigns class labels to clusters.
+3. A supervised modelling process - where the user is able to build a classification model derived from the curated data sets defined during the process.

+The methods applied in this process are provided by work provided within the public domain, these methods are

+- TFIDF document term feature encoding.
+Provided by the "tidytext" library.
+- Latent Dirichlet Allocation.
+Provided by the "topicmodels" library.
+- A feed forward neural network.
+Provided by the "keras" package for R using a tensorflow backend.

+The process overview can be described as follows.

 A prototype UI combining a number of techniques to explore topics from within a corpus of short text examples.
 This leverages the tidyr tools available within R to provide a simple workflow of